YggdrasiI/rss2html/README.md

-Minimal RSS Feed to Html converter
+   RSS Feed to Html converter
 ==================================

 ## Info

-Background daemon to convert RSS Feeds into html pages.
+Background daemon to convert RSS Feeds into HTML pages.
-Representation of data is similar to Firefox's variant.
+Presentation of data is similar to Firefox's variant.

-If you define a list of accounts, the server can used by multiple users.
-Moreover, authenticated users can trigger some actions, like download files, starting playback, etc.
+A list of users and a list of actions can be defined.
+Then, authenticated users can trigger commands for media files in RSS feed.

 ## Requires

 Python >= 3.8
 pip >= 18.0
 Python packages Jinja>=2.10 babel>=2.6
+make

 ## Start